-Based on the above, in our opinion, the state of Zurich Takaful Malaysia Berhad compliance with Shariah as follows:

-The overall operations, business, affairs and activities of the Zurich Takaful Malaysia Berhad are in compliance with Shariah, but it has come to the Shariah committee's attention that two Shariah non-compliance events have occurred and have been rectified.
+Based on the above, in our opinion, the overall operations, business, affairs and activities of the Zurich Takaful Malaysia Berhad are in compliance with Shariah, but it has come to the Shariah committee's attention that two actual Shariah non-compliance incidents have occurred, and the rectification plan had been presented and executed accordingly.

-On that note, we, being the members of Shariah Committee of Zurich Takaful Malaysia Berhad do hereby certify that to our best knowledge the businesses and activities of the Company for the year ended 31 December 2021 have been conducted in conformity with the Shariah rules and principles.
+On that note, we, being the members of Shariah Committee of Zurich Takaful Malaysia Berhad do hereby certify that to our best knowledge the businesses and activities of the Company for the year ended 31 December 2022 have been conducted in conformity with the Shariah rules and principles.